xanderhieken/xanderhieken.github.io/_posts/2019-11-03-HockeyHOFPredictions.md

 >		* 17 In

 ## Results
-As it turns out, there is a reason those players made it into the hall of fame- they've separated themselves from the rest of the pack, both statistically and metaphorically.
+As it turns out, there is a reason those players made it into the Hall of Fame- they've separated themselves from the rest of the pack, both statistically and metaphorically.

 Aside from three false negative predictions, the other 150 records in the test data were correctly classified: